 Or if you have wall-to-wall carpeting, just lay the small rug down over the carpet and you’re done.

-Well, that’s it for my low cost home decor ideas.
-Hopefully they have given you some inspiration and will help you keep decorating on a budget!
+Well, that’s it for my home decor ideas on a budget.
+Hopefully they have given you some inspiration to do some room updates without spending a lot of money.

 More Decorating Tips You Might Like